DagstuhlEAS/rse-handbook/README.md

 ## What is this handbook?

-This handbook is for when **something is different.** So you know the basics of programming!
-This handbook is for RSE, PI, grad students who write research software.
+This handbook is for RSEs, PIs, grad students, and all who write research software.
+If you already know the basics of programming, but now, **something is different**, this handbook is for you.
+It's intended to help you learn to do something new while building on what you already know, based on what has been have found to work for others.

 What size project?
 * Just you - see chapter X